Quick Look at this Instant Pot Pork Shoulder Roast

 How To Make Instant Pot Pork Shoulder

-Shred the super tender pulled pork with two forks and feel free to return to the Instant Pot in order to toss in the juices.
+Step 4 – Shred the meat and return to the pot to toss in the juices.

 Best Ways To Serve Instant Pot Pork Shoulder

-- Is pork butt the same as pork shoulder?
-Yes!
-Another term often used is “Boston Butt.”
-Here is a nice diagram of the different pork cuts!
+Yes, another term often used is “Boston Butt.”
+Checkout this nice diagram of the different pork cuts!
 So helpful!

-- How long should you cook pork shoulder in a pressure cooker?
 For a pork shoulder that is 3 – 3.5 pounds, you need to cook it on HIGH in your pressure cooker for about 90 minutes.
+Adjust to more or less for a larger or smaller roast.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!